smartcontractkit/external-adapters-js/.changeset/giant-avocados-cover.md

 ---
-'@chainlink/eth-beacon-adapter': minor
+'@chainlink/eth-beacon-adapter': major
 ---

-Changed API method for getting balances
+Changed API method from GET to POST for getting balances.
+RPC_URLs need to be updated to use POST method.